CoLA-Flow Policy: Temporally Coherent Imitation Learning via Continuous Latent Action Flow Matching for Robotic Manipulation: EXPERIMENTS

-As shown in Fig.~\ref{fig:realworld_smoothness}, CoLA-Flow Policy achieves the lowest mean and maximum smoothness scores, indicating substantially reduced jerk and high-frequency oscillations in real-world execution.
-Compared to Flow Policy, the mean smoothness is reduced by over $93.7\%$, demonstrating robustness to sensing noise and actuation delays.
-Consistent with simulation results, RDP improves smoothness over other diffusion-based baselines, but remains less smooth than CoLA-Flow Policy due to the lack of explicit temporal smoothness constraints in the latent space.
+\paragraph{Trajectory Smoothness} As shown in Fig.~\ref{fig:realworld_smoothness}, CoLA-Flow Policy achieves the lowest mean and maximum smoothness scores, indicating reduced jerk and high-frequency oscillations during real-world execution.
+Compared with Flow Policy, the mean smoothness score is reduced by over $93.7\%$.
+RDP also improves smoothness over action-space baselines, but remains less smooth than CoLA-Flow Policy, highlighting the benefit of continuous latent action modeling for stable execution.